brootaylor/brootaylor-v2/sites/eleventy/src/_content/writing/the-climate-crisis-what-to-make-of-it.md

 Furthermore, it is a *lonely journey* because discussing this topic with family and friends isn't the most popular of subjects.
 Finding individuals willing to engage in a genuine dialogue, to discuss and debate climate issues and their potential impact on us, is nearly impossible.
 Such conversations too often become triggers that end up straining relationships.

 As a result, many of us tend to keep our thoughts and concerns to ourselves, traversing a solitary path.
 This has been my personal experience, and it hasn't been entirely healthy.

+This post is not about me coming up with any answers per se.
+It’s more about journaling where I’m at, at this point in time.
+I resonate with Ethan Marcotte when he says, [let a website be a worry stone](https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/). {.call-out}

 ***